midorizxy/data-analysis/README.md

 - Small number of customers contribute to a large portion of revenue.
 - Strategy: Introduce loyalty programs and targeted marketing.

-### 5. Return & Refund Behavior
-- Returns are concentrated in specific items and customer groups.
-- Proposal: Improve product quality and post-purchase service.

-### 6. Seasonality Insights
-- Significant sales increase during holidays and promotional periods.
-- Action: Stock and staff planning should align with seasonal demand.

 ---